yuelinxin/skills-worth-sharing/README.md

 > * Machine Learning Basics
 > * Modern Software Development (DevOps and so on...)
 > * Open Source Communities (guidelines and so on...)
-> * Package Management Software (pip, homebrew, snap, yum, and so on...)
+> * Package Management Software (pip, brew, snap, npm, yum, and so on...)
 > * Team Coding Collaboration (pipelining, code review and so on...)
 > * UML Diagrams (how to use them)
 > * Unix-like System CLIs: bash, zsh (Linux distros & macOS)